 From Around the Area

 The Macks Creek Pirates were handed a loss on Tuesday night by Skyline, falling in a 70-60 loss.

-Page 2 of 2 - Though leading Skyline throughout the first half, Skyline's second half rally proved to be the deciding factor, as they outscored the Pirates 41-28 in the last two quarters.
+Though leading Skyline throughout the first half, Skyline's second half rally proved to be the deciding factor, as they outscored the Pirates 41-28 in the last two quarters.